 If they are alone, invite them over or get their phone number and inform them of any Eid activities that are coming up in your community.
 They may be new to the community and know nobody, so be as open and friendly as possible.

-Some places may pass around a box or bag seeking donations to cover the cost of renting the Eid prayer place.
-Give generously, since it normally costs thousands of dollars to book the space.
+Some places may pass around a box seeking donations to cover the cost of renting the Eid prayer place (which is usually tens of thousands of dollars).
+Give generously.

 19. Look For The Muslim Leadership And Volunteer Corps And Congratulate Them